 Pewsey is home to one of the Wiltshire White Horses, as well as Jones’s Mill Nature Reserve.
-Visit the Pewsey Heritage Centre for a fine display of rural history and McNeill Gallery of Contemporary Art for special exhibitions and a fabulous collection of contemporary art throughout the year.
+Visit the Pewsey Heritage Centre for a fine display of rural history and the Pewsey Vale Craft & Community Tea Rooms for a display of locally made crafts and work from local artists – all for sale!

 If you are visiting in September, then don’t miss the Pewsey Carnival which is held annually.
 There are lots of events in the run up to the carnival, all of which are a lot of fun to watch or participate in.

 - Free parking at the Coop and at Bouverie Hall

 - Some free short stay parking on the roads

 - Free loos (open during daylight hours – refurbished in 2018) next to the Bouverie Hall car park